 Grilled asparagus - ready in just 15 minutes - is an ideal side dish for your summer grilling.
 Crisp on the outside with a smokey flavor, this tasty recipe is an easy way to add healthy veggies to your barbeque spread.

 We love grilling!
 When the weather is warm enough, you can always find me on the back porch grilling something.
-From juicy spatchcock chicken and beef shish kabob to shrimp kabob and zaatar chicken, we love that smoky flavor of the grill!
+From grilled zucchini and beef shish kabob to shrimp kabob and stuffed mushrooms, we love that smoky flavor of the grill!
 Today's grilled asparagus recipe is a quick 15-minute side dish that's healthy and so delicious.

 Table Of Contents: